ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/beagle-widget.md

 ---
-title: Accessing the localhost
+title: BeagleWidget
-weight: 189
+weight: 2
 description: >-
-  You will find here information of how to refer to the localhost in Flutter.
+  You will find here information of how to use BeagleWidget in Beagle Flutter.
 ---

 ---